meme20200/dupeplus/README.md

     mode: set

 # The Integrations that this plugin connects with.
+# If you notice any issues then please create an issue in GitHub (meme20200/dupeplus)
 integrations:
   # Enables ItemsAdder Integration (Default: true)
   itemsadder: true

+  # Enables PlaceholderAPI Integration (Default: true)
+  placeholderapi: true

 # Checks for updates using the set API (Modrinth or SpigotMC),
 updates: